tocttou/hacker-blog/_posts/2020-8-4-Three-Bayes-Learnings.md

 In theory, it is not a mistake to assign high probability to a given false statement; it does suggest, however, that a mistake was made.
 Jane made a mistake in reasoning --- subtle, but damning.
 The first odds ratio Jane estimated was for "the pair went to a museum".
 The second Jane estimated should __not__ have been for "the pair went to dinner"; it should have been for "the pair went to dinner, given that they had already gone to the museum".
 The mistake Jane made was forgetting to properly condition when considering dependent pieces of evidence.

 Here's a verbal explanation of why this makes sense.
 Seeing the pair at a museum tells you "the pair have some sort of relationship".
-Most people do not have some sort of relationship, and thus this should strongly affect the probability that the pair are courting.
-However, seeing the pair having dinner only tells you types of relationship the pair has is one that involves dining together.
+Most people do not have some sort of relationship, so this strongly affects the probability that the pair are courting.
+However, seeing the pair having dinner only tells you type of relationship the pair has is one that involves dining together.
 Many relationships involve dining together, so this is only mildly suggestive of courtship.
 The mistake Jane made was seeing the pair at dinner and "finding out" that the pair were in a relationship a second time.

-One of the consequences is that considering pieces of evidence separately might cause double-counting, causing overconfidence.
+One of the consequences is that considering pieces of evidence separately might result in double-counting, causing overconfidence.
 If you have pieces of evidence that are all individually surprising, they will likely become much less surprising if you consider them together.